Fric-88/Badgernet.Umbraco.MediaTools/README.md

 # Important notes

 ### When using uSync
-This package will also process any images imported using the uSync import feature. <br> Be sure to turn off the converter / resizer (via the dashboard) to prevent that.
+This package will also process any images imported using the uSync import feature.
+Be sure to turn off the converter / resizer (via the dashboard) to prevent that.

 ### Umbraco Cloud
 This package was not tested in Umbraco Cloud environment, or with any custom FileSystem providers. <br>
 Any testing with those would be very welcome.

 ### Older version of Umbraco?
-This package is compatible with Umbraco version 14 and newer. <br>
+This package is compatible with Umbraco version 14 and newer.
 If you are looking for similar functionalities for Umbraco 13, take a look at [this repository](https://github.com/Fric-88/Badgernet.Umbraco.WebPicAuto)

 ---